Alex-MobileApps/preferred-paths/README.md

 ### OzStar Running

 1. Create a OzStar script as above and save it in a file (e.g. demo.sh)
-2. Copy the script to the preferred-paths folder in your OzStar directory from the command line
+2. Copy the script to your home OzStar directory from the command line
 ```
 scp path/to/demo.sh your-username@ozstar.swin.edu.au:
 ```